silvacms/silva.app.shorturl/README.txt

 path contains meaning as opposed to gibberish.
 It’s especially effective for usage in other mediums like email and print.

-When the extension is activated a "Short URLs" item appears in Silva's Settings menu.
+When the extension is activated a *Short URLs* entry appears in Silva's Settings menu.
 The screen displays the Short URL for that item and provides a form for creating Custom Short URLs.